-- 27. ALL New Zealand Dancing Championships shall be conducted in accordance with the following conditions:- - 27.1.
+27. ALL New Zealand Dancing Championships shall be conducted in accordance with the following conditions:-

+27.1.
 In each of the age groups specified in Rule 26 all the New Zealand Championships for the ten events shall be competed each year in one place for each age group at one meeting.
-No two age group New Zealand Championship meetings shall be held on the same date unless the said Championships are being held at the same meeting. - 27.2.
-Minimum prizes shall be awarded for the 18 years and over Dancing Championships of 1st \$75; 2nd \$45; 3rd \$30: 4th \$15... - 27.3.
+No two age group New Zealand Championship meetings shall be held on the same date unless the said Championships are being held at the same meeting.

+27.2.
+Minimum prizes shall be awarded for the 18 years and over Dancing

+Championships of 1st \$75; 2nd \$45; 3rd \$30: 4th \$15..

+27.3.
 Entry fees may be charged but no such fee shall exceed 10% of the first cash prize awarded for the event for which it is charged.
-In addition to entry fees a piper's fee not exceeding \$2 may be charged. - 27.4.
-Three judges must be appointed and must meet the criteria given in Bylaw 29.2. - 27.5.
-For the under 16 years, under 18 years and 18 years and over Championships each of the three
+In addition to entry fees a piper's fee not exceeding \$2 may be charged.

+27.4.
+Three judges must be appointed and must meet the criteria given in Bylaw 29.2.

+27.5.
+For the under 16 years, under 18 years and 18 years and over Championships each of the three appointed judges will judge as a single judge, one Highland solo dance, one step solo dance, and one reel dance.
+The Society may appoint one of the three to judge the extra step solo dance.

-- appointed judges will judge as a single judge, one Highland solo dance, one step solo dance, and one reel dance.
-The Society may appoint one of the three to judge the extra step solo dance. - 27.6.
-Notwithstanding anything contained in Rule 4, all New Zealand Dancing Championship schedules must be submitted to the Council for final approval. - 28.
-No New Zealand Dancing Championship shall be awarded unless the judge has first been approved by the Council and the total prize money in any such Championship (other than 18 years and over), shall not be less than \$60.
+27.6.
+Notwithstanding anything contained in Rule 4, all New Zealand Dancing Championship schedules must be submitted to the Council for final approval.

+New Zealand No Dancing Championship shall be awarded unless the judge has first been approved by the Council and the total prize money in any such Championship (other than 18 years and over), shall not be less than \$60.
 During the dancing of a New Zealand or Island Championship event, a number of pipers may be used.
-They each must play the same tune or tunes, that each starts with in any one class.
-With the exception of Reel events, or at the discretion of the judge in the case of a recall performance, all NZ championships 18 years and over events will be danced one competitor at a time.
-NZ championship events under 16 years, under 18 years, and all Island championships may, at the discretion of the organising committee, be danced with a maximum of 2 competitors at a time.
-All New Zealand and Island Championships to be held on a stage or raised platform. - 28.1.
-At each age group New Zealand Dancing Championship meeting the following ranking system will be applied to determine the top ten ranked dancers for that New Zealand Championship age group. - 28.1.1.
-Placings provided in the schedule for each event shall be: - For 18 years and Over New Zealand Championships: 1st-10thwith the addition of VHC, HC, C being optional.
-For Under 16 and Under 18 years New Zealand Championships: The Society conducting the competition may determine the number of placings from a minimum of 6 up to a maximum of 10, with the addition of VHC, HC, C being optional. - 28.1.2.
-Ranking points shall be computed on the basis of: - 50 for each first placing, 41 for each second, 33 for each third, 26 for each fourth, 20 for each fifth, 15 for each sixth, 11 for each 7th, 8 for each 8th, 6 for each 9th, and 5 for each 10th.
-The
+They each must play the same tune or tunes that each starts with in any one class.
+With the exception of Reel events, or at the discretion of the judge in the case of a recall performance, all championship events under 16 years, under 18 years, and 18 years and over, and all Island Championships may, at discretion of the organising committee, be danced with a maximum of two competitors at a time.
+If the society chooses to dance any 18 years and over events two competitors at a time, then no other events may be held on the stage at the same time.
+All New Zealand and Island Championships to be held on a stage or raised platform.

+28.1.
+At each age group New Zealand Dancing Championship meeting the following ranking system will be applied to determine the top ten ranked dancers for that New Zealand Championship age group.

+28.1.1.
+Placings provided in the schedule for each event shall be:

+For 18 years and Over New Zealand Championships: 1st-10thwith the addition of VHC, HC, C being optional.
+For Under 16 and Under 18 years New Zealand Championships: The Society conducting the competition may determine the number of placings from a minimum of 6 up to a maximum of 10, with the addition of VHC, HC, C being optional.

+28.1.2.
+Ranking points shall be computed on the basis of:

+50 for each first placing, 41 for each second, 33 for each third, 26 for each fourth, 20 for each fifth, 15 for each sixth, 11 for each 7th, 8 for each 8th, 6 for each 9th, and 5 for each 10th.
+The judge shall reach an outright decision for each placing up to 10th with no tied placings.
+No points will be awarded for VHC, HC, C placings.